JustKesha/godot-dragndrop-3d/README.md

 ## Overview

-This is a handy & highly customizable script for Godot 4 and higher written in GD Script that implements 3D drag and drop mechanics using RayCast3D.
+This is a powerful and highly customizable script for Godot 4 and higher written in GDScript that implements 3D drag and drop mechanics using RayCast3D.

 ### Features
 Here are some of the main features: